 - Lightly cover your baby’s feet (Tight covers may keep your baby from moving their feet freely, and could prevent normal development)

 - Allow your toddler to go shoeless (Shoes can be restricting for a young child’s foot)

 - Cut toenails straight across to avoid ingrown toenails

 - Keep your child’s foot clean and dry

 - Cover cuts and scrapes.
 Wash any scratches with soap and water, and cover them with a bandage until they’ve healed.

-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How to Care for Your Child's Feet